Abilify Settlements May Be Available for Gambling Losses

 The medication is part of a class of drugs known as partial dopamine receptor agonists, and is commonly prescribed for treatment of schizophrenia, bipolar disorder, major depressive disorders, irritability, aggression, mood swings and other behavior issues.

 As early as 2009, research identified a potential risk of impulse control and gambling addiction among users of dopamine receptor agonists prescribed to treat symptoms of Parkinson’s disease.
-In the small study that evaluated patients treated at one Mayo Clinic, researchers found unusually high rates of compulsive syndrome, including pathologic gambling, hypersexual behavior or a combination of the two impulse control problems.
+In a small study that evaluated patients treated at one Mayo Clinic, researchers found unusually high rates of compulsive syndrome, including pathologic gambling, hypersexual behavior or a combination of the two impulse control problems.

 In October 2014, a study published in JAMA Internal Medicine identified a potential signal for impulse control problems with Abilify, which may result in abnormal behavior such as gambling addictions, risky sexual behavior and even compulsive shopping.